uktrade/trade-tariff-api/readme.md

 # Further detail

-The complete API specification is documented and available in a separate word document.
+The complete API specification is documented and available in separate word documentation.